mbeddr/mps-platform-docs/src/doc/docs/reference/debugging.md

 - Log file: is stored in the Logs folder, e.g. `Logs/<My-MPS-/My-RCP-Identifier>/idea.log`
 - Where stores MPS user-specific files (configuration, caches, plugins, logs, and so on)
     - [Default IDE directories](https://www.jetbrains.com/help/mps/2020.1/tuning-the-ide.html#default-dirs)

-## Random

-- `SNode::putUserObject()`: You can store and access Java-Objects (as key-value pairs) where you normally could not access them in the mps-context, e.g. storing it as "Node-member" and access it in an editor, a checking-rule or anything else.
-This approach is difficult to trace and maintain and should only be used in exceptional cases!

 # General Blog posts